micro:bot Kit Experiment Guide

 OK, you have your robot staying inside of box drawn on the floor, but that still seems a little odd and random.
 You want your robot to go somewhere, do something and then keep going!
 In this experiment you will elaborate what you learned from Experiment 2 to get your robot to follow a line.

-- 1x Micro B USB cable (Not Included)
+- 1x Micro-B USB cable (Not Included with Kit)

 - 1x 4xAA Battery Holder